 Your Rights When Pursuing a Birth Injury Lawsuit

-The unfortunate truth is that HIE is commonly preventable if not for the negligence of attending doctors and health care providers.
+The unfortunate truth is that HIE is commonly preventable.
 The silver lining, however, is that parents and families do have rights when medical malpractice is to blame for their child’s injuries.
 Exercising those rights through the filing of a birth injury lawsuit can be critical to not only allowing victims to recover needed compensation, but also to ensuring accountability and prompting changes that may very well prevent other children and families from suffering similar fates.

 At Wagner Reese, our award-winning trial lawyers are passionate about protecting the rights of the injured and the wronged, but want to remind victims that compensation is never automatically granted or guaranteed.
 The corporations and insurance companies which defend against these cases are focused on paying as little as possible, and they go to great lengths to deny liability and evade payment of compensation.
 This being the case, it becomes critical to work with a firm that has the resources, targeted experience, and professional connections these complex claims require.